NinaHKivanani/GLORIA/README.md

 </details>

 ## Conclusion
-This project leverages Chain of Thought prompting to test cross-task generalization and interpretability in biomedical AI.
-By assessing CoT’s role in reasoning, we provide insights into LLM capabilities in real-world healthcare applications.
+This project leverages Chain of Thought prompting to test cross-task generalization and interpretability in biomedical AI, focusing on NER and diagnosis prediction.
+By assessing CoT’s role in reasoning, we provide insights into LLM capabilities in real-world healthcare applications, offering a transparent approach that clinicians can trust.

 ## Expected Contributions
 1. **Benchmarking Framework**: A tool for researchers to evaluate LLM generalization in biomedical tasks.